yifeiy3/SmartappAnalysis/README.md

 1. Circularity: Device A changes to state S will trigger a chain of action to cause Device A change back to state S' with smartapps.

+Example for such conflict is shown in `Smartapps/Circular`

 2. Direct Conflict: Device B and Device C can change Device A to different states at the same time due to smartapps

+Example for such conflict is shown in `Smartapps/DirecConf`

 3. Hidden: It is possible for us to change Device A to state S unintendedly.
 In our example an app that intends to turn on switch can unlock the door.

+Example for such conflict is shown in `Smartapps/Hidden`

 To run the analysis, change `analysis.py` to your smartapp files, and specify what input device each smartapp is going to use, then, running